oemof/tespy/docs/modules/networks.rst

-This generates a folder structure containing all relevant files defining your network (general network information, components, connections, busses, characteristics) holding the parametrization of that network.
+This generates a folder structure containing all relevant files defining your network (general network information, components, connections, busses, characteristics) holding the parametrisation of that network.
 You can re-import the network using following code with the path to the saved documents.
 The generated network object contains the same information as a TESPy network created by a python script.
 Thus, it is possible to set your parameters in the